openpreserve/fido/README.txt

                         comma separated string of XML format files to add.
   -confdir CONFDIR      configuration directory to load_fido_xml, for example,
                         the format specifications from.
+  -checkformats         Check the supplied format XML files for quality.
   -convert              Convert pronom xml to fido xml -source SOURCE        import from a zip file containing only Pronom xml
                         files